 The Future of Delta 8 in Minnesota

 The THC content of delta-8 products in Minnesota is restricted, effectively making delta-8 illegal in the state.
-It’s possible that this rule doesn’t apply to out-of-state vendors but there isn’t enough information.
+But it’s possible that this rule doesn’t apply to out-of-state delta 8 vendors.

 The only possible change we might see is that delta 8 could be treated like marijuana if the state legalizes adult-use cannabis.